The department of Electrical Engineering (EE) is the final responsible department of the interdisciplinary master’s program AI&ES.

 The educational program as a whole is also subject to yearly evaluations, organized on a central level by TU/e.
 An important way of program evaluation is by analyzing the results of the NSE, the National Student Survey, that is conducted every year.

 Compared to surveys, where evaluations take place at the end of the educational component, these types of evaluation methods are powerful tools for intermediate evaluations.
-For an overview of our evaluation instruments, see the Quality Assurance Plan in the Downloads section below.
+For an overview of our evaluation instruments, see the quality assurance plan.

 A quality assurance (QA) officer is appointed by the department to maintain all the processes related to quality assurance and ensures that all responsible parties receive the information necessary to perform their duties.
 For example the departmental QA officer maintains a record of course evaluations and determines which courses require evaluation, which policy should be used and communicates with the central QA officer of ESA on practicalities regarding the surveys.
 In addition to this, the QA officer attends meetings with other departmental QA officers to discuss general matters and developments related to quality assurance.
 The QA officer also writes the departmental QA plan every year.